 The Gonzaga Student Bar Association (SBA) is the student body representative organization.
-All law students are members of the SBA, which receives a portion of its budget from law student tuition.
+It is also a non-profit corporation formed under the laws of the state of Washington.
+All law students are members of the corporation, which receives a portion of its budget from law student tuition.

-The purpose of the SBA is to encourage and enhance the academic and social environment for law students, individually and collectively.
+The corporate purpose of the SBA is to encourage and enhance the academic and social environment for law students, individually and collectively.
 Consequently, the SBA sponsors a variety of activities in which all law students are entitled and encouraged to participate.
 Among other activities each year, the SBA provides a tutorial for first-year students and conducts the annual Heidelberg, which is the Law School's spring celebration.